atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1 ' " once',
 * N

-cnce -, and that, if he would trufi to her he would be amply, repaid. — “I an ■ “resolved hovrever, " added she, - “n “go, whether you like it or no: aru if I do not, the lodgings, as the; are taken, imifl; be paid for : we hat “better, therefore, make the most o “them, "
+cnce -, and that, if he would trufi to her he would be amply, repaid. — I an ■ resolved hovrever, " added she, - n go, whether you like it or no: aru if I do not, the lodgings, as the; are taken, imifl; be paid for : we hat better, therefore, make the most o them, "
 ': In this way, partly by scolding, anc partly by coaxing, Mrs. Selby carriet her point: but Mr. Selby could noi bring himself to consent to her Journey to London, without the greatest reluctance.
 While this important bullness was transadting at xt farm.
 Sir Thomas and his family — hurried as much by my lady — left Lumley place, and arrived II berkley sc]uare. — They only, took a fly